keikai/doc/dev-ref/Features_and_Usages.md

 * Not supported for **IE 11** or below

+## Wrap Text
+When wrap text is enabled, keikai wraps a cell's text into multiple lines according to the column width.

+Besides, keikai will automatically resize a row height to completely display the wrapped text.
+So keikai will increase the height when there are more texts and reduce the height when removing the text.
+But this feature doesn't work on the following case:
+* a row with custom height
+* a merged cell

 # Charts

 The charts in Keikai sheet is rendered by another ZK product called ZK Charts.
 When you hover your mouse